davidselassie/games/_drafts/template.md

 ---
+# This is a header with a very particular format so the computer can read it.
+It must be surrounded by `---`s.
+For your game, replace the fake values on the left-hand side of the `:`s with the correct info about your game.
 title: Some Awesome Game Name
 alttitles: # Optional, you can remove this if there are no alternate names.
+This is a list of things, where each item is on a new line, indented, and starts with a `-`.
   - Another Name People Call This Game
   - One More Name People Know This Game By
 tags: